-Gold and Silver CME futures volumes pick up over 30 percent in April compared to April last year, but most see this price action headed in the wrong direction.
+Gold and Silver CME futures volumes jump over 30 percent in April compared to April 2016, but most see this price action headed in the wrong direction.

 Outflows seen overnight in the Gold and Silver ETF as some short term players head for the exit.

 A mixed bag of indicators this morning as we see a stronger dollar and softer Ten Year Treasury Yields.

 Gold’s 100-day moving average was violated yesterday but since has recovered which gives some nervous longs a little courage to hold on to their positions.